hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 A solipsist proper treats the fact that they cannot experience other minds as conclusive evidence that other minds do not exist.
-A presentist treats the fact that they only experience the present as evidence only the present exists.
+A presentist treats the fact that they only experience the present moment as evidence only this moment exists.
 Similarly, an enthusiast of growing blocks or free will imagines that future events (or future decisions) do not exist since they have yet to encounter (or make) them.
-To be sure, a growing blocker is more liberal than a presentist, since they believe in the past, but this is like a "friendly" solipsist who believe only in the existence of the people they have met.
+To be sure, a blocker is more liberal than a presentist, since they believe in the past, but this is like a "friendly" solipsist who believes only in the existence of the people they have met.

 Solipsism would not be crazy if you were the only sentient being in a world of amoebae.